dolox/fallback/README.md

 `options`
 - Expects parameter to be an object.
 - `callback` must be a function, which will return a success and failure object as individual parameters. ex: function(success, failed)
-- `ready_invoke` defaults to true.
-If set to false, when fallback is completed it will not invoke the .ready function.
 - `shim` ability to set libraries to wait in line for other libraries to finish loading.

 ```javascript